Call for Applications for an EHRI Seminar at Yad Vashem: Holocaust Testimonies in the Digital Age

 - Interconnectivity between collections

 The seminar proceedings and discussions will be conducted in English.
 All participants must be proficient in reading, listening, and conversing in English.
-Each participant will be asked to prepare a 2-4 minute introduction about how they work with and utilize testimonies.
-In addition, each participant is asked to prepare a 20 minute presentation that will enhance a discussion on a particular topic in connection to the Call.
 Each participant will be asked to introduce themselves and their work with testimonies.
-In addition, we’d like every participant to prepare a presentation (up to 20 minutes) that will focus on one of the topics mentioned above.
+In addition, we would like every participant to prepare a presentation (up to 20 minutes) that will focus on one of the topics mentioned above.
 Decisions regarding participation are at the sole discretion of the Members of the Seminar Committee.

 Deadline for applications is 15 July 2018.
 Incomplete applications and late applications will not be considered.